Chapter 5: Contract Support Execution - Processes, Policy, and Tools

 - Simplified acquisition.
 When using SAPs, purchase orders are normally FFP.

 - Unpriced orders.
-An unpriced order can be used in certain situations when it is impossible for the CCO to obtain firm pricing before issuing the purchase order.
+Pursuant to FAR 13.302-2, unpriced purchase orders can be used in certain situations when it is impossible for the CCO to obtain firm pricing before issuing the purchase order.
 Whenever the CCO uses an unpriced order, it must include a dollar limit on the government’s obligation, and the contracting officer must follow up to ensure timely pricing.

 - Negotiation.
-When using the negotiation procedures prescribed in FAR Part 15, the CCO may use any contract type (or combination of contract types) that will promote the best interests of the government, as long as the specific limitations in FAR Part 16 are met.
-CCOs must not use any contract type not specified in the FAR unless authorized by agency regulation or a FAR deviation.
+When using the negotiation procedures prescribed in FAR part 15, the CCO may use any contract type (or combination of contract types) that promotes the best interests of the government, so long as the specific limitations in FAR part 16 are met.
+CCOs must only use authorized contract types in accordance with the FAR and respective FAR supplements or authorized by agency regulation or a FAR deviation.
+Negotiation is a common method of doing business in the world, and the CCO should understand the appropriate contract type for the respective negotiation.

 - Cost risk.
-(FAR 16.103(a)) CCOs must encourage contractors to accept reasonable cost risks of contract performance.
-However, requiring contractors to accept unknown or uncontrollable cost risk can endanger contract performance, substantially reduce competition, or substantially increase contract price.
+CCOs should assess cost risk and the possible monetary loss or gain with regard to contractor performance.
+The cost risk element is considered when negotiating a fair and reasonable price and when determining the appropriate contract type to use.
+Requiring contractors to accept unknown or uncontrollable cost risk can endanger contract performance, substantially reduce competition, or substantially increase contract price.
 To realistically choose the proper contract type to meet a specific contract situation, CCOs must consider the proper allocation of cost risk.
-At a minimum, the appraisal of cost risk should consider two areas of particular concern, contract performance risk and market risk.
+(See FAR 16.103.)

 - Performance risk.
-Most contract cost risk is related to contract requirements and the uncertainty surrounding contract performance—the lower the uncertainty, the lower the risk.
+Most contract cost risk is related to contract requirements and the uncertainty surrounding contract performance—the lower the uncertainty is, the lower the risk.
 Therefore, the appraisal of cost risk should begin with an appraisal of performance risk.
-For larger, more complex contracts, the CCO likely will need assistance from other members of the government acquisition team (e.g., representatives from the requiring activity, engineering staff, contracting, and program or project management).
+For larger, more complex contracts, the CCO likely will need assistance from other members of the government acquisition team (such as representatives from the requiring activity, engineering staff, contracting, and program or project management).
 Relevant considerations include the following:

 - Stability or clarity of the contract specifications or statement of work